mirror/dd-wrt/src/router/pound/README.md

 * `--enable-pcreposix` or `--disable-pcreposix`

-Enable or disable the use of the `pcreposix` library.
-This is a library that makes it possible to use both POSIX extended and Perl-compatible regular expressions in the __pound__ configuration file.
+  Enable or disable the use of the `libpcreposix2` or `libpcreposix` library.
+This is a library that makes it possible to use both POSIX extended and Perl-compatible regular expressions in __pound__ configuration file.

-By default, its presence is determined automatically.
+  By default, its presence is determined automatically; `libpcreposix2` is preferred over `libpcreposix`.
+To force compiling with the older `libpcreposix`, use `--enable-pcreposix=pcre1`.

-* `--enable-super` or `--disable-super`
+* `--enable-pthread-cancel-probe` or `--disable-pthread-cancel-probe`

-Enable (the default) or disable compilation of the supervisor process code.
-This feature is used when __pound__ runs in daemon mode.
-If it is enabled, an extra supervisor process is launched that controls execution of the __pound__ daemon process.
-If the daemon process terminates abnormally, the supervisor immediately restarts it and reflects the fact in the log file.

-This can also be disabled or enabled on runtime, by the configuration settings.
+  __Pound__ calls the `pthread_cancel` function as part of its shutdown sequence.
+In GNU libc, this function tries to load shared library `libgcc_s.so.1`.
+It will fail to do so, if the program is running in chroot (the `RootJail` statement is given), unless the library has previously been copied to the chroot directory.
+To avoid this, __pound__ will do a temptative call to `pthread_cancel` early, before chrooting, so that the necessary library will be loaded and remain available after `chroot`.
+To determine whether to do this _pthread_cancel probe_ hack, `configure` checks if the program is going to be linked with GNU libc.

+  These two options allow you to forcefully enable or disable this probe.
+  For instance, you may wish to enable it, if another _libc_ implementation exhibits a similar behavior.

 * `--with-maxbuf=`*n*

   Sets the value of `MAXBUF` parameter - the size of a generic buffer used internally by __pound__ for various needs.
 The default is 4096.
   You will probably not want to change it.

 * `--with-owner=`*user*

   Name of the system user who will own the __pound__ executable file.
 When not supplied, the first name from the following list that exists in the `/etc/passwd` file will be used: `proxy`, `www`, `daemon`, `bin`, `sys`, `root`.

 * `--with-group=`*group*

   Name of the system group who will own the __pound__ executable.
 When not supplied, the first name from the following list that exists in the `/etc/passwd` file will be used: `proxy`, `www`, `daemon`, `bin`, `sys`, `root`.

 * `--with-dh=`*n*

   Default DH parameter length.
 Allowed values for *n* are 2048 (the default) and 1024.

   This option has no effect when compiling with OpenSSL 1.1 or later.

 * `--with-ssl=`*directory*

   Directory under which OpenSSL is installed.
 You will seldom need this option.
 Most of the time `configure` is able to detect that location automatically.

 * `--with-t_rsa=`*n*

   Sets default time interval for regeneration of RSA ephemeral keys.

   This option has no effect when compiling with OpenSSL 1.1 or later.

 When configuration is finished, run